 The TESOL master’s program prepares graduates for careers working with adult learners.
 Hamline’s TESOL master’s degree curriculum includes 34 credit hours of coursework, including studies in second language acquisition, English teaching practices, and applied linguistics.
 With no capstone requirement, many students earn their TESOL master’s degree in just 20 months.

 Students concentrating in adult ESL or K–12 licensure complete 29 credits of required coursework, earning their ESL master’s degree in approximately 24 months.
 Topics examined include the history of English, second language acquisition, and research methodology.
 In addition to core coursework, distance learners must complete 11 to 19 credits of specialized work.
 All graduates must complete a capstone project or thesis.

 Prospective Hamline students should provide their official transcripts, demonstrating a minimum undergraduate GPA of 3.0 and bachelor’s degree from an accredited university, two letters of recommendation, and, depending on the program, either a statement of purpose or academic paper.
 Hamline offers a 10% tuition discount for alumni, and accepts some transfer credits from accredited graduate programs.

-Based in Saint Paul, Minnesota, Hamline and its School of Education are accredited by the Higher Learning Commission and the National Council for the Accreditation of Teacher Education.
+Based in Saint Paul, Minnesota, Hamline and its School of Education are accredited by the Higher Learning Commission (HLC)er Learning Commission and the National Council for the Accreditation of Teacher Education.